warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

 refractive index contrast :math:`\Delta n<0.4` inside the object) and admits two Beam Propagation Methods (BPM):

-- Wide-angle BPM, which can accurately propagate optical fields up to deviation angles of 20-30°.
+* Wide-angle BPM, which can accurately propagate optical fields up to deviation angles of 20-30°.
-- Paraxial BPM, which can accurately propagate optical fields up to deviation angles of 5-10°.
+* Paraxial BPM, which can accurately propagate optical fields up to deviation angles of 5-10°.

 The second version of BPM is especially suite for microscopy applications, since in most microscopes (exluding confocal microscopes with high numerical aperture objective) only the paraxial components of light contributes to the final image.
-In our open-source package Nemaktis, only paraxial BPM is included as a backend for microscopy, but we are open to new collaborations on our closed-source wide-angle BPM for advanced use (nonlinear optics, modeling of complex photonics devices, steering of light using birefringent structures...).
+In our open-source package Nemaktis, only paraxial BPM is included as a backend for microscopy, but we are open to new collaborations on our closed-source wide-angle BPM for advanced uses (nonlinear optics, modeling of complex photonics devices, steering of light using birefringent structures...).

-At its core, the beam propagation works by decomposing the optical (electric) field :math:`\vec{E}` in forward and backward propagating fields inside a series of layers approximating the full permittivity profile :math:`\bar{\bar\epsilon}(x,y,z)`:
+At its core, the beam propagation works by decomposing the optical (electric) field :math:`\vec{E}` into forward and backward propagating fields inside a series of layers approximating the full permittivity profile :math:`\bar{\bar\epsilon}(x,y,z)`:

 .. image::  ../_static/bpm_layers.png